CREATIVE WORKS, AESTHETIC INTERVENTIONS

 Rosalind Morris, Film, Poetry and Opera

 Working across and between several media and genre traditions, Rosalind Morris has directed and produced film in narrative, documentary and expanded cinematic forms.
-In 2021, her new documentary, We are Zama Zama, will be released to festivals.
-Other experimental pieces and narrative fragments related to this film have been installed at the Slought Foundation in Philadelphia, and in Montreal and Berlin.
+In 2021, her documentary, We are Zama Zama, premiered at the ENCOUNTERS International Documentary Film Festival in South Africa.
+Related installations have appeared at the Slought Foundation in Philadelphia, and in Montreal and Berlin.
+Her multi-media work, 'The Zama Zama Project' was an official selection at the Berlinale Forum Expanded in 2021.
 In addition to her film work and poetry Morris has co-written the libretti for two operas with Yvette Christiansë, in collaboration with the award-winning Syrian-born composer, Zaid Jabri.